-The C18 has an all metal body (2 colors, gold and silver available as far as I know) that has a nice texture and feel to it.
+The C18 has an all-metal body (2 colours, gold and silver available as far as I know) that has a nice texture and feel to it.
 It sits nicely in your hand, feels pretty durable and is also resistant to fingerprints and scratches which is good because there is no protective case provided or available at all.
 Overall the quality feels good but one thing to note is that the corners and top and bottom edges of the device are quite sharp.
 It has a good weight to it making it feel substantial yet not heavy.

-The front panel starts with the 2 inch screen at the top which is surrounded by a thin black border.
+The front panel starts with the 2-inch screen at the top which is surrounded by a thin black border.
 The next thing that catches your eye is the control or navigation wheel, consisting of a central metal button surrounded by a rotating rubberized section.
 The rubber provides a great grip allowing you to spin the wheel around easily with your thumb or finger.
 You can use this wheel to scroll up and down in the menus/lists.

 Running down the left side are 3 buttons: M (menu), Rewind/back and Fast Forward/next.
 Just below the screen on the right side is the Back button used for going back to the previous screen in the menu or you can do a long press to return to the main menu screen.

-The left side of the player is bare and on the right side you’ll find the Volume control buttons.
+The left side of the player is bare and on the right side, you’ll find the Volume control buttons.